ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 # Sample SIMAP Use Cases

+The following are sample use cases that require SIMAP:

+* Inventory queries
++ Service placement feasibility checks
++ Service-> subservice -> resource
++ Resource -> subservice -> service
++ Intent/service assurance
++ Service E2E and per-link KPIs on SIMAP (connectivity status, high-availability, delay, jitter, and loss)
++ Capacity planning
++ Network design
++ Network Simulation and Emulation
++ Traffic Engineering
++ Postmortem Replay
++ Closed-loop
+- Network Digital Twin (NDT)

 Overall, the SIMAP is needed to provide the mechanism to connect data islands from the core multi-layered topology.
-This section provides a non-comprehensive list of use cases to illustrate the use of SIMAP.
+It is a solution feasible and useful in the short-term for the existing operations use cases, but it is also a requirement for the SIMAP.

 > The following subsections include some initial use case descriptions to initiate the discussion about what type of info
 > is needed to describe the use cases in the context of SIMAP.